This is a lovely short circular walk alongside the River Hebden and back by a hidden 19th century water system for local mills.

 - Turn right along the riverside path (sections of the path can be a little bit muddy after rain).

 - After 500 metres the path bears left and you reach the bowling club house, turn right across the foot bridge and then immediately turn right going back down the stream on the other side.
+The path is a bit precipitous in places and can be slippery.
 You are now walking on the water system for Foster Mill which was demolished some time ago.

 - Keep following this path, you will go down and up some steps and then at the very end you go through a gap in the wall onto a rough tarmac road called Windsor View.

 - Turn right down here to the very end and at the bottom you turn left which is the same road that you started your walk and retrace your steps.

 Foster Mill was originally a water powered fulling mill, but it had been converted into a corn mill probably in the early part of the 18th century.

 In the 19th century it was used for various textile processes and burnt down twice during that time.

 It was bought by the Redman Brothers in 1879 and by 1890 it employed 6-700 people, making about 15,000 garments a week.

 Redmans shut the mill in 1978 and it was demolished in 1985.